 The Villa Park Public Library provides the Group Collaboration Room (GCR) for individuals or small groups.
 The GCR is intended primarily for the use of students, businesses, and non-profit groups.
 No products, services or memberships may be advertised, solicited or sold in the GCR, except for educational services provided by paid tutors.

-Use of the GCR is limited to two hours per day, although that time may be extended by two hours when no one else is waiting for a room.
-A room may be reserved up to two weeks in advance.
-Reservations will be held for 10 minutes after the designated time before the room is released to another user.
-The GCR is available until 15 minutes prior to closing.
+Use of the Group Collaboration Room is limited to two hours per day.
+Time may be extended by one hour increments when no one else is waiting for the GCR.
+The GCR may be reserved up to two weeks in advance.
+Reservations will be held for 10 minutes after the designated start time before the room is made available to another user.
+Rooms must be vacated 15 minutes prior to the library

 The GCR is equipped with the following hardware: